Shinu-Cherian/hiretrack/README.md

 ## 🤝 Contributing

-This is a personal portfolio project.
+This is a personal project.
 Feel free to fork it and build your own version.

 1. Fork the repo
 2. Create a feature branch: `git checkout -b feature/your-feature`